 Select some fun colors for this craft!
 Grab the felt fabrics and get started.
 Use any color you want for all the patterns except for the eye; we’ll be using white felt for the big circle and black felt for the small circle to make the eye of the monster.
 The template basically includes- 2 bases (for the body), 2 hands, 2 circles (1 small, 1 big) for the eye; and 2 antennas.

 Grab any one of the base body cutouts and the 2 circle cutouts for the eye.
 Place the small black circle in the middle of the big white circle, and then place the 2 circle cutouts on the upper (circular) part of the monster base pattern.
-Use white thread to stitch a small dot pattern on the black round pattern but making sure to draw the needle through all 3 layers.
+Use white thread to stitch a small dot pattern on the black round pattern but make sure to draw the needle through all 3 layers.
 Use black thread to stitch the black circle and use white thread to stitch the white circle with the monster base cutout.
 This is the front base.

 Stitch a smiley face below the eye using black thread.
 Place the 2 base patterns on a flat surface.
 Place the 2 antennas on the top side of the plain base; by overlapping about a cm with the top side of the base and the bottom sides of the antennas.
 Place the straight sides of the hand patterns along both sides of the front base pattern.

-Place the front base on the top of the plain one, keeping the antennas between the base layers on the top end.
-Prepare needle with matching thread.
+Place the front base on top of the plain one, keeping the antennas between the base layers on the top end.
+Prepare the needle with matching thread.

 Stitch around the side of the base patterns, except the bottom end.
 The bottom side should remain open.
-Start your stitch from one side and stitch towards the top and returning to the other side.
+Start your stitch from one side and stitch towards the top and return to the other side.
 I did a flat blanket stitch.
 Once the stitching is complete tie a knot or two and cut off extra thread.

 Grab more fun colors and make a bunch of cute monster pencil toppers!

-Tutorial 2: DIY Bat Pencil Toppers
+Tutorial 2: How to Make a Bat Pencil Toppers

-Arent’ these DIY bat pencil toppers the cutest!
+Aren’t these DIY bat pencil toppers the cutest?
 A fun activity to try with the kids not just for Halloween but for any season.